ayshamariezouain/ayshamariezouain/README.md

 - 🌱 During the day: I’m currently an SFMC nerd, email designer/developer/manager who loves to learn.
 - 🌙 At night: I'm an artist, runner and skater. 👟🐶💻 #emailgeek 💌 Formerly board #womenofemail 🐐
 - 💞️ I’m currently in the process of refactoring this section: https://github.com/ayshamariezouain/portfolio
 - 📫 How to reach me ayshamariezouain@gmail.com or in Twitter or LinkedIn.
+Website is in the works!

 <!---
 ayshamariezouain/ayshamariezouain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.